Aripiprazole (Abilify®)

 Please check back.
 We are in the process of reviewing if there is available information on the effects of paternal exposure to aripiprazole.

 There have been reports of newborns exposed to second-generation antipsychotic medications during the 3rd trimester having withdrawal-like symptoms after birth (e.g., unusual muscle movements, breathing and feeding issues, low blood sugar, agitation, etc.).
 In most cases, the infants were also exposed to other medications in pregnancy, some of which are known to be associated with such withdrawal-like symptoms after birth.
-No increased risk of these symptoms was reported in studies that compared infants of women who were treated with a second-generation antipsychotic medication for their condition during pregnancy to infants of women who have a mental health condition but were not treated with a second-generation antipsychotic in pregnancy.
-This suggests that not only the second-generation antipsychotics, but other factors, such as maternal mental health conditions, or other medications used in pregnancy, may also play a roll in increasing the risk of such withdrawal symptoms.
+No increased risks of withdrawal symptoms were reported in infants exposed to second-generation antipsychotic medications during pregnancy when compared to infants of women who have a mental health condition but were not treated with second-generation antipsychotics in pregnancy.
+This suggests that not only the second-generation antipsychotics, but other factors, such as maternal mental health conditions, or other medications used in pregnancy, may also play a role in increasing the risk of such withdrawal symptoms.

 It is suggested to let the pregnancy health care provider know if aripiprazole is used in late pregnancy so that the baby can be watched for withdrawal-like symptoms after birth.
 Not every exposed baby will have these symptoms.
 For those who will, the symptoms usually go away within hours or days and do not require specific treatment.
 In some cases, longer hospital stays may be needed.

-Studies examining neurodevelopment included over 15,000 children exposed to second generation antipsychotics in pregnancy, with approximately 2000 of them exposed to aripiprazole.
-These studies found no link between exposure to aripiprazole, or to second generation antipsychotics as a group, and an increased risk of adverse neurodevelopmental outcomes in the children (e.g., autism spectrum disorders (ASD), attention deficit hyperactivity disorders (ADHD), learning difficulties, and behavioral disorders).
+Studies examining neurodevelopment included over 15,000 children exposed to second generation antipsychotics in pregnancy, with approximately 2,000 of them exposed to aripiprazole.
+These studies found no increased risk of adverse neurodevelopmental outcomes in the exposed children (e.g., autism spectrum disorders (ASD), attention deficit hyperactivity disorders (ADHD), learning difficulties, and behavioral disorders).
 A link between aripiprazole exposure and speech/language disorders in children was reported in one study but not in another smaller study.
 More studies are needed to investigate this further.

 Costs of some medications are covered for eligible people under provincial or national Indigenous drug benefit plans.
 Please visit the Ontario Drug Benefit (ODB) program Check medication coverage or the Non-Insured Health Benefits (NIHB) program Drug Benefit List to check if aripiprazole is covered for you.